karlkfi/kpt-config-sync/docs/git_user_guide.md

 allow a rolebinding to be created at any level without naming conflicts.

-Note that policies are themselves resources which means a user may be able to edit policies outside of Nomos (e.g. using kubectl) or create rolebindings subject to
+Note that policies are themselves resources which means a user may be able to edit policies outside of GKE Policy Management (e.g. using kubectl) or create rolebindings subject to
 [privilege escalation prevention](https://kubernetes.io/docs/admin/authorization/rbac/#privilege-escalation-prevention-and-bootstrapping)
 in Kubernetes.

 ##### ResourceQuota

 A quota set on a namespace behaves just like it does in native kubernetes, restricting the specified resources.
-In Nomos you can also set resource quota on policyspaces.
+In GKE Policy Management you can also set resource quota on policyspaces.
 This will set the quota limit on all the namespaces that are children of the provided policyspace within a single cluster.
 The policyspace limit ensures that the sum of all the resources of a specified type in all the children of the policyspace do not exceed the specified quota.
 Quota is evaluated in a hierarchical fashion starting from the namespace, up the policyspace hierarchy - this means that a quota violation at any level will result in a Forbidden exception.

 A quota is allowed to be set to immediately be in violation.
 For example, when a workload namespace has 11 pods, we can still set quota to `pods: 10` in a parent